rizalmohdnor/assignment-3-playing-with-grids-and-rubik-cube-Islahazim/README.md

 ## Describtion of work
 1. Fixed the rotation logic for the top face and its adjacent face rows to ensure they update correctly.
 2. Added function to rotate the bottom, right and left face and update its adjacent face rows properly.
-3.Created buttons bottom face, back face of the Rubik's Cube in the app's interface.
+3. Created icon buttons bottom face, back face of the Rubik's Cube in the app's interface.

-Added two buttons, "Rotate Top" and "Rotate Bottom," to allow users to rotate the respective faces of the cube.